andreeag1/BookMarked/README.md

 ## Motivations

-For years I've been an avid book reader and love reading any kind of books, from classics to fantasy.
-So I wanted to create a space that combines the ability for people like myself to interact and share their passion for books and also track progress/reading habits and organize your books into collections.
+For years I've been an avid book reader and have loved reading any kind of books, from classics to fantasy.
+So I wanted to create a space that combines the ability for people like myself to interact and share their passion for books and also track progress/reading habits.